-Medellin is once again at war with itself, in search of a ruthless ruler to reign over the city and all drug groups in their violently smooth and easy-going life.
-Colombia is facing a new era with a new president, but Medellin is always a strategically important city in Colombia since, sadly, Colombia’s economy depends very much on drug money.
+Medellin is once again at war with itself, in search for a ruthless ruler to reign over the city and all drug groups in their violently smooth and easy-going life.